CHAPTER SIXTEEN

 Blake chuckled.
 “Hell yeah, yo.
 That blood is gonna stain those stairs for weeks.”

-My gaze shifted to the assailant who was now standing with two of his boys.
+My gaze shifted to the bottle-wielding assailant who was now standing with two more Latinos.
 They were also watching the young men run away.

 “He deserved that shit,” said the third young man.
 “We should’ve jacked his friend too.”